 Implementation Walkthrough

-Deploying to both Azure Commercial and Government Cloud can present some challenges.
+Deploying to both Azure Commercial and Government clouds introduces subtle but critical differences.
 Each environment uses different region names, subscription IDs, resource groups, and endpoints.
 Hardcoding these values or scattering them across scripts can quickly become unmanageable.

-To address this, we created a single source of truth: a simple config.yaml file.
+To tackle this, we created a single source of truth: a simple config.yaml file.
 This file defined everything that differed between environments, such as:

 • Cloud Type